perlmunger/TransloaditSwift/README.md

     // Create a TransloaditTask object passing it a NSURSession that it will use as well as your API key and secret key let task = TransloaditTask(session: NSURLSession.sharedSession(), apiKey: transloaditAPIKey, secretKey: transloaditSecretKey)

-    // These are fields that my assembly uses.
+    // These are fields that my template uses.
 Yours are going to be different if you use them at all.
-    // See the "Assembly.json" file in the Xcode project to see how these fields are used on the
+    // See the "Template.json" file in the Xcode project to see how these fields are used on the
     // server side.
     let fields = ["corp_id" : "AABBCCDDEEFF", "major" : "123456", "minor": "1234567", "device_id" : UIDevice.currentDevice().identifierForVendor!.UUIDString]